Now Spanish Speaking Cord Cutters have even more Cable TV Alternatives with Hulu en Español

 Despite the size and speed in which the Latino population is expanding, most media companies have failed to tap into this wholly unexplored market.
 The one exception to this rule is the streaming service Hulu.

-Interested in learning about the new Sling Latino Offering?
+Interested in learning about the new Sling Latino offering, another great way to watch TV in Spanish?
 Read: WATCHING SPANISH TELEVISION ONLINE WITH SLING LATINO

 In 2011, the streaming service launched Hulu Latino.
 In the same way that Hulu offers English speaking network television; Hulu Latino offers all the hit shows from Univision and Telemundo.
 In addition, Hulu Latino has started to release their own original content, geared for a Latino audience.